 For Version 2.0 of ESJ Action Plan, revisions to eight of the nine goals clarify existing language; and Goal 7, related to workforce development, has been revised to include an emphasis on job quality and access.
-The objectives related to each goal have been revised to reflect the work of the CPUC for the upcoming three years particularly related to institutionalizing ESJ considerations into the Commission's decision-making processes.
+For Version 2.0 ESJ Action Plan, the underlying objectives of the nine goals have been enhanced.
+All the goals remain the same, with the exception of Goal 7 related to workforce development, which has been revised to include an emphasis on job quality and access.
+The objectives that relaterelated to each goal have been streamlined and revised to reflect the work of the CPUC for the upcoming three years particularly related to institutionalizing ESJ considerations into the Commission's decision-making processes.